Spider-Man in other media: Live performances

-In 1987 Marvel staged a mock wedding at Shea Stadium as publicity stunt to promote the wedding issue of The Amazing Spider-Man.
+In 1987, Marvel staged a mock wedding at Shea Stadium as publicity stunt to promote the wedding issue of The Amazing Spider-Man.

-A Spider-Man balloon appeared in the Macy's Thanksgiving Day Parade from 1984 to 1998.
+A Spider-Man balloon appeared in the Macy's Thanksgiving Day Parade from 1987 to 1998.
 A newer version also appeared from 2009 to 2014.
+Spider-Man also appears as a costume character on the Disney Cruise Line float starting in 2022.

 At the Butlins family entertainment resorts in the United Kingdom, a musical titled Spider-Man On Stage played in 1999.
 The show contained music by Henry Marsh and Phil Pickett and a book and lyrics by David H. Bell.
 The original cast album by Varios Records runs 44 minutes.

 In 2002, the company 2MA produced the first live-action Spider-Man Stunt Show, Spider-Man Stunt Show: A Stunt Spectacular staged in Jeddah, Saudi Arabia.
 The same show played at Thorpe Park in Surrey, England in 2003 and 2004.
 Spider-Man has also made stage appearances in Pantomime at the Birmingham Hippodrome Theatre and the Churchill Theatre, Bromley, United Kingdom.
 In 2003 a similar stage show called Spider-Man Live! toured North America.

 At Universal Studios Hollywood in Los Angeles, a musical stage version (loosely based on the 2002 live-action film and based on the comics) titled Spider-Man Rocks! was produced, combined singing and action stunt sequences similar to a Broadway musical.
 The attraction ran from May 2002 to August 2004, when it was replaced by Fear Factor Live!
-Because it is loosely based on the 2002 film, Green Goblin is basically in his comic book form instead of his movie form.
+Because it is loosely based on the 2002 film, Green Goblin is in a costume reminiscent of his comic book appearances rather than the film costume.

 A Broadway musical titled Spider-Man: Turn Off the Dark opened at the Foxwoods Theatre in New York on June 14, 2011.
 The show is directed by Julie Taymor and features music by Bono and The Edge.
 The production stars Reeve Carney, Jennifer Damiano, T.V.
 Carpio and Patrick Page.
 The musical is the most expensive piece of live theatre to date, and features high-flying action sequences and stunts.
 It holds the record for the most preview performances, with 182 before its opening.
+In March of 2011, an Off-Broadway parody production entitled "Spidermusical" was performed for a week; it garnered favorable attention for being written and staged, all during Turn Off the Dark's troubled and highly publicized preview process.

 Spider-Man is featured in Marvel Universe Live!, a 2014 arena show.